-Terrance is an Entrepreneur-in-Residence at SAP.iO, the venture capital arm of SAP that invests in small, entrepreneurial teams to build and launch products from the ground up.
-In this role, Terrance will explore, evaluate, and pilot solutions to big problems in enterprise software, using SAP’s unique position and differentiated data sources to transform industries.
+Terrance is an Entrepreneur-in-Residence at SAP.iO, the VC arm of SAP that invests in small, entrepreneurial teams to build and launch products from the ground up.
+In this role, Terrance explores, evaluates, and pilots solutions to big problems in enterprise software.
 Prior to SAP.iO, Terrance was a Venture Capital Associate at Global X Ventures (now Eonxi), a startup studio and venture fund focusing on eSports, gaming, and immersive technology.
-Additionally, he advised early-stage companies on business development and growth at Techstars Chicago, the worldwide seed accelerator that helps entrepreneurs succeed across 150+ countries.
+Additionally, he advised early-stage companies at Techstars Chicago.
 He is an Advisory Board Member at The Entrepreneurial Suite, a committee member for BLCK VC Investor Relations, and was recognized on the HBCUvc 31 under 31 list in venture capital.

 Will Stringer (Los Angeles City Lead)